Pamela Koehne-Drube

 • Clarity: Chapters help to clearly define the main themes, ideas, or subjects, making it easier for readers to understand the central argument.

-• Navigation: Chapters help readers navigate through a non-fiction book.
+• Navigation: Chapters help readers navigate through the book.
 With numbered chapters, readers can easily find the information they are looking for and refer back to it later.

 • Retention: Presenting information in smaller chunks makes it easier for the reader to retain the information as it is easier to grasp and remember.